ApiLogicServer/Docs/docs/index.md

 ### Instant Microservice

-The system creates the database, and an executable project providing an API and Admin App:
+The system creates the database, and an executable project proving API and App Automation.
+The microservice is ready to run, instantly

 ![Created Microservice](images/sample-ai/copilot/created-microservice.png)